 Ultrasonic sensor advantages and disadvantages

-The sensor in which uses ultrasonic sound waves for sensing is known as an ultrasonic sensor.
+The sensor which uses ultrasonic sound waves for sensing is known as an ultrasonic sensor.
 Ultrasonic sensor refers to unavailable sound waves above the frequency of 20 kHz.
-There is two-part in an ultrasonic sensor viz. transmitter and receiver.
+There are two parts in an ultrasonic sensor viz. transmitter and receiver.
 Here this article gives information about the advantages and disadvantages of the ultrasonic sensor to better understand this topic.

 Advantages of Ultrasonic sensor: